-Scribd and Audible are both platforms offering audiobook subscriptions, but each is different.
+Scribd and Audible are both platforms offering audiobook subscriptions, but there are significant differences between the two.
 While Audible exclusively focuses on audiobooks, Scribd provides access to books, audiobooks, and PDF documents.
 Not all of this material is what you would read for leisure, but it does provide access to millions of files, while Audible has a library of 100,000 plus titles, and many of these titles are on bestseller lists.

 If you’re looking for an audiobook subscription, which one is best?
 Here we’ll compare Scribd vs. Audible to help you make your decision.

 In this age of gadgets and technology, it would be easy to think that audiobooks and audiobook platforms are just another gimmick.
 However, this is not the case.
 While audiobooks are technology-dependent, they do offer some fantastic advantages.

 - You can listen to an audiobook at any time, so you can enjoy the latest page-turner while you’re doing your laundry, cleaning your home, or even driving to work.

 - You don’t need to worry about space in your home, or making room on your bookshelves.

 - Audiobooks also allow you to enjoy a nighttime read without needing any lights, so it can help you to wind down after a long day without becoming overstimulated.